El Águila de Veracruz: 2010s

 Currently, the Eagle Reds have been light and dark with respect to their sports.
 They had one of their worst seasons in 2010 and obtained a record of 39 won to 66 lost, and a percentage of .371.
-They were also the second to last of the league, just above the Nuevo Laredo Tecolotes, who had a .308 percentage.
+They were also the second to last of the league, just above the Nuevo Laredo Tecolotes (New Laredo Owls), who had a .308 percentage.
 Despite the poor season, Dominican Victor Diaz and Jorge Guzman, leader and second leader of runs in the Mexican Baseball League, qualified with 29 and 22 respectively.
 In addition, Diaz was also the leader of careers produced with 96.

 During the 2011 season, Francisco Mendez and Manuel Bobadilla made the Mexican Baseball League Reds' draft, both from the Dorados de Chihuahua.
 Subsequently, so did the services of experienced pitcher Juan Acevedo.
 These reinforcements, combined with some good players already in the club, made the team receive third place in the South Zone with a new record of 54 won by 49 lost, and a percentage of .524.
 Furthermore, the Eagle led the in league pitching with a 4.24 team ERA.
 All of this happened under the direction of Manager Daniel Fernandez, who was hired for this campaign.

 In the single line for the second consecutive season for the team, Jarocho had among its ranks the leader who runs the Mexican Baseball League, this time the Ensenada Jorge Guzman, who hit 39 homers.
 It is worth mentioning that in addition to the home run lead, the "Black" won a record of more home runs than Guzmán hit by an Eagle player, surpassing the 33 who Cuban Rogelio "Borrego" Alvarez had previously managed in 1970, and American Mark Whiten in the 2001 season.
 In addition to Jorge Guzman, who also managed 97 RBIs, some of the players who stood out in this campaign were Victor Diaz, who hit 34 homers and got 89 RBIs, and pitcher Joel Vargas, who scored 11 wins and an ERA of 3.60.

 In the first round of the playoffs, the Ave Roja faced the Campeche Pirates, who they defeated in a tight series of 4 games to 3, achieving qualification for the Southern Zone Championship Series as a visitor in the Estadio Nelson Barrera Romellón of Campeche.
 The Reds had not won a playoff series since the campaign of 1994, in which they coincidentally defeated the Pirates in 7 games themselves.
 However, on that occasion were they classified as local in the University Sports Park "Beto Ávila" of Veracruz.
 In the Southern Zone Championship Series, the Eagle lost to the Quintana Roo Tigers by 4 games to 2, thus ending a great season for the team.